-Student Body: 2,300 full-time undergraduate students, including military and veteran students; 1,450 Corps of Cadets and 850 civilian residential and commuter students; 1,400 graduate and continuing studies online students
+Student Body: 2,400 full-time undergraduate students; 1,600 Corps of Cadets and 800 civilian residential and commuter students from 47 states and 20 countries; 1,600 graduate and continuing studies students online

 Student-Faculty Ratio: 14:1

-Programs: More than 30 different bachelor’s degree programs; nine master’s degree programs
+Programs: Over 30 different bachelor’s programs; 11 master’s programs

-Sports and Activities: 20 Division III teams (men’s rugby D-II, women’s rugby D-I)
+Sports and Activities: 20 NCAA Division III teams

-Civic Engagement: More than 84% of Norwich students volunteer to shape a better world through military service or civic engagement.
+Civic Engagement: Over 84% of Norwich students volunteer to shape a better world through military service or civic engagement.

 • Athletic Training